Durai1309/AwsRawApi/README.md

 3. Set the project as the startup project.

-4.Run the API.
+4. Run the API.

-5.Access endpoints via browser , swagger or Postman
+5. Access endpoints via browser , swagger or Postman